-Hypothesis 4 stated that the association between an organizational unit's objective performance and customer satisfaction would be attenuated for organizational units that employ higher percentages of employees belonging to low-status demographic groups compared to units that employ higher percentages of employees belonging to high-status demographic groups.
-The two-way gender X objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable ($\Delta R^2 = .04$, p < .05) providing some further support for this hypothesis.
-Inspection of the individual regression weights in the full model showed that the facility quality X gender and facility productivity X gender interactions were significant (p < .05).
-We probed the pattern of the interactions by examining the simple slopes of the objective performance measures for facilities with high and low percentages of female employees (Aiken & West, 1991).
+Hypothesis 4 states that the association between an organizational unit's objective performance and customer satisfaction will be attenuated for organizational units that employ higher percentages of employees belonging to low-status demographic groups compared to units that employ higher percentages of employees belonging to high-status demographic groups.
+The two-way gender by objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable ($\Delta R^2 = .04$, p < .05) providing some further support for this hypothesis.
+Inspec-